chisel/steroids-template/README.md

 Both the console and disk can be customized to include any levels of logs.
 By default, the console displays all levels except for `debug` and all log levels are saved on disk.
 To customize those behaviors, change `consoleLogLevels` and `logFileLevels` in the [server config](#server-config).

+### Built-in Logging

+The server logs in three situations:
+  1. When starting the server (`debug` level)
+  2. When an uncaught error is thrown (`error` level)
+  3. When a request is made to the server (`debug` level)

+By default, request headers are not included in the logs.
+This can be changed by setting `logRequestHeaders` in the [server config](#server-config).

+#### Sensitive Logs

+When logging request headers is enabled, the `authorization` header value (if present) will be replaced with `HIDDEN` in logs to avoid logging sensitive information.
+This behavior can also be applied to other headers and query parameters (e.g. when using `token` query parameter) by setting `hideHeadersInLogs` and `hideQueryParamsInLogs` in the [server config](#server-config).

 ## Server Config

 The server has a configuration file located at `src/config.json` with the following settings: